Meningococcal diseases are caused by a germ (a kind of bacteria) called meningococcus. This germ can cause two serious diseases:

 Where and when can I get the vaccine?

 Talk to your doctor or local public health clinic to find out where and when your child should get vaccinated.

-- The cost of MCV-C is covered everywhere in Canada.
+- The cost of Men-C-C is covered everywhere in Canada.

 - Many provinces currently cover the cost of MCV-4 vaccine.